-To register a domain name a prospective registrant files a registration application and enters into a contract with a registrar.
-Any person, either domestic or foreign, can apply for and own a domain name in the .ru, .p φ and .su digital zones.
-There is no need to have trademark registration in order to file for domain name registration in Russia, although trademark registration prior to domain name registration may provide certain additional benefits.
+To register a domain name, a prospective registrant files a registration application and enters into a contract with a registrar.
+Any person, either domestic or foreign, can apply for and own a domain name in the .ru, . and .su digital zones.
+There is no need for trademark registration to file for domain name registration in Russia, although trademark registration before domain name registration may provide certain additional benefits.